burf2000/ros_bot/README.md

 ## Robot Package Template
 ALL WAYS DO
-Remember to source!!
+Remember to source!! (root of the workspace) source install/setup.bash
-source install/setup.bash

-Build everything
-colcon build --symlink-install
+Build everything (root of the workspace) colcon build --symlink-install

 List topics